dig07/LISATracks/README.md

 <h1>LISATracks</h1>

 Package to make animations of gravitational wave strain as function of time, for sources in LISA.
+Built on top of the amazing <a href="https://www.manim.community/">Manim</a> animation library.
 Currently under development.

 https://github.com/user-attachments/assets/12b2da8c-53eb-4a4d-9ea6-5251fc9bc6e7